msknapp/msknapp.github.io/docs/data.md

 ## Concepts

 - Three V's of data: volume, variety, velocity.
 High volume and variaty is more suitable to NoSQL.
+- RPO: recovery point objective.  minutes.  max period of time where data loss could occur
+- RTO: recovery time objective.  hours or days.  max time it could take to recover and resume operations from a backup or snapshot.

 ### Data Lakes